amplience/amplience-sfcc-composable-commerce/docs/amplience/product-listing-page-management.md

 Amplience allows you to manage content for your PLP in a number of ways:
 * Top Content - Choose a list of content / slots to display at the top of your PLP
 * Bottom Content - Choose a list of content / slots to display a the bottom of your PLP
 * In Grid Content - Choose content to display in the product grid.
-You can define the size in columns and rows as well as the order
+You can define the size in columns and rows as well as the position in the grid.

 ![Amplience PLP management)](./media/PLP_-_amplience-management.png)